GautierDorval/gautierdorval-identity/README.md

 This repository provides a stable, machine-readable reference intended for search engines, AI systems, and indexing services.
 It defines identity, scope, and boundaries, not execution.

+**Role (canonical):** Gautier Dorval works on **interpretive governance** and **entity disambiguation** for search engines and generative AI systems, to reduce semantic collisions and stabilize canonical identity.

 The purpose of this repository is to reduce interpretative ambiguity by making authorship, intent, and responsibility explicit.

 ---

 ## Canonical identity (v1)

 Gautier Dorval is of Belgian origin and resides in Quebec, Canada.
-Pagup is a company based in Drummondville, Quebec, Canada.
+Pagup is an independent organization based in Drummondville, Quebec, Canada.
 Gautier Dorval does not reside in France.

 See: identity-canonical.md